mattlibera/livewire-flash/readme.md

 _Note that the overlay does not support this directive._

+## Auto-Dismissing Messages

+You can automatically dismiss messages by appending `->dismissAfter(5);` where the number is the number of seconds to display the message before removing it.

+The default templates include a nice countdown progress bar indicating when the message will be dismissed.
+The countdown pauses and resumes on mouseover/mouseout.

+_Note that the overlay does not support this directive._

+_Known issue: auto-dismiss only works with a single flash message, if multiple are displayed only one will be automatically dismissed, the rest will have to be manually dismissed, but will still display their countdown meter, which then resets on completion._
 ## Multiple Flash Messages

 Multiple flash messages can be sent to the session: